THE APPLICATION PROCEDURE

 What are my chances of obtaining financial aid?

-All students accepted into the doctoral program are offered full tuition wavers and 36-month living stipend.
-After successfully completing the first year of study doctoral students can also apply for funds to attend conferences, visit archives, and study at a university abroad.
+All students accepted into the doctoral program are offered full tuition wavers and 48-month living stipend.
+After successfully completing the first year of study doctoral students can also apply for funds to attend conferences, summer universities.

 THE DOCTORAL PROGRAM